 Distance Learning and Home Schooling

-The coronavirus pandemic has closed Connecticut schools for the remainder of the 2019-20 academic year, and students, teachers, and parents are adjusting to distance learning and remote schooling from home.
-Below are resources available to both children and parents, as well as educators, to help encourage learning during this challenging time.
+While Connecticut is currently planning to reopen schools full time at the start of the 2020-21 academic year, part of that framework is to be prepared to return to remote learning if in-school classes are canceled.
+Below are resources available to both children and parents, as well as educators, to help encourage distance learning during this challenging time.

 Thinkalong.org: Using trusted source materials from PBS, NPR and local public media stations, Thinkalong is a free program that helps students think critically about media, develop informed opinions, and practice respectful, civil discourse.